CharlBest/nean-stack-starter/README.md

 This file is [Heroku](https://www.heroku.com/) specific for hosting the [nean demo app](https://www.nean.io/).
 Delete it if your are not using Heroku

 ## Environment variables
+Change to yours.
 ### Client
 In the environments folder there are 2 files. one for dev and one for production.
 The angular CLI switches them at build time.
 ### Server
 In the environments folder there is 1 file.
 In development default values are used.
 In production your hosting service should set process.env with the appropriate variables

+Note: firebase storage has authentication on their buckets.
+Whitelist your url or something